Sperm donation: Information about donor

-In the US, sperm banks maintain lists or catalogues of donors which provide basic information such as racial origin, skin color, height, weight, color of eyes, and blood group.
-Some of these catalogues are available via the Internet, while others are only made available to patients when they apply for treatment.
+In the US, sperm banks maintain lists or catalogs of donors which provide basic information such as racial origin, skin color, height, weight, color of eyes, and blood group.
+Some of these catalogs are available via the Internet, while others are only made available to patients when they apply for treatment.
 Some sperm banks make additional information about each donor available for an additional fee, and others make additional basic information known to children produced from donors when those children reach the age of eighteen.
 Some clinics offer "exclusive donors" whose sperm is only used to produce pregnancies for one recipient female.
 How accurate this is, or can be, is not known, and neither is it known whether the information produced by sperm banks, or by the donors themselves, is true.
 Many sperm banks will, however, carry out checks to verify the information requested, such as checking the identity of the donor and contacting his own doctor to verify medical details.
-Simply because such information is not verifiable does not imply that it is in any way inaccurate, and a sperm bank will rely upon its reputation which, in turn, will be based upon its success rate and upon the accuracy of the information about its donors which it makes available.

-In the UK, most donors are anonymous at the point of donation and recipients can only see non-identifying information about their donor (height, weight, ethnicity, etc.).
+In the UK, most donors are anonymous at the point of donation and recipients can only see non-identifying information about their donor (e.g., height, weight, ethnicity, etc.).
 Donors need to provide identifying information to the clinic and clinics will usually ask the donor's GP to confirm any medical details they have been given.
 Donors are asked to provide a pen portrait of themselves which is held by the HFEA and can be obtained by the adult conceived from the donation at the age of 16, along with identifying information such as the donor's name and last known address at 18.
 Known donation is permitted and it is not uncommon for family or friends to donate to a recipient couple.

 Qualities that potential recipients typically prefer in donors include the donors being tall, college educated, and with a consistently high sperm count.
 A review came to the result that 68% of donors had given information to the clinical staff regarding physical characteristics and education but only 16% had provided additional information such as hereditary aptitudes and temperament or character.